dcunited001/dcunited001.github.io/_posts/2018-01-18-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

       owning a microphone, being stuck here constricts the variety of experience you are exposed to.

+- ever want to know a list of ALL the games thrown in MLB/NFL history?
+  - actually, this would be a hard problem because there's so many eyes on a single game and pro player who's throwing knows the game well enough.
+    - the financial incentive can enable them to be tactical about throwing the game while showing their true colors with a minimal amount of time investment or divestment
+    - the greater the number of team mates, the more people that must cooperate to throw the game at a critical moment.
+      - so, this is way easier in overwatch, especially in matches with minimal time investment

 ### Bad Players are an Opportunity to Learn To Teach

 - it's OK if you're not great at Overwatch.
 I'm not good either.
 Not